golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 ##### Sequence of operation
 1. **Deposit query**
-    - If `pay` is `True`:
     - Bankster asks SCI about the amount of funds available on the deposit account listed in the `DepositClaim`.
 2. **Claim freeze**:
     - Bankster begins a database transaction.
     - Bankster puts a database lock on the `DepositAccount` object.
-3. **Claim cancellation**:
-    - If `pay` is `False`:
-        - Bankster simply removes the `DepositClaim` object.
-4. **Payment calculation**:
+3. **Payment calculation**:
-    - If `pay` is `True`:
     - Bankster sums the `amount`s of all existing `DepositClaim`s that have the same payer as the one being processed.
     - Bankster subtracts that value from the amount of funds available in the deposit.
     - If the result is negative or zero, Bankster removes the `DepositClaim` object being processed.
     - Otherwise if the result is lower than `DepositAccount.amount`, Bankster sets this field to the amount that's actually available.
-5. **Transaction**:
+4. **Transaction**:
     - If the `DepositClaim` still exists at this point:
         - Bankster uses SCI to create an Ethereum transaction.
         - Bankster puts transaction ID in `DepositClaim.tx_hash`.